Imágenes de página

 A brighter never trod the plain;

-And well he lov'd one charming maid,
+And well he lov'd' one charming maid,

 And dearly was he lov'd again.

-One tender maid, the lov'd him dear,
+One tender maid, she lov'd him dear,

 Of gentle blood the damfel came;

-And faultlefs was her beauteous form,
+And faultless was her beauteous form,

-And fpotlefs was her virgin fame.
+And spotless was her virgin fame.

-But curfe on party's hateful strife,
+But curse on party's hateful strife,

 That led the favour'd youth aftray;